trongdau184/nab-product-service/README.md

 ├── server.ts
 └── test
 ```
+* Project structure followed "Folder by feature" structure which organizing projects into several folders with each folder representing a single feature.
+* Core folder can be separated as a npm module which is used by the services.

 **Software development principles, pattern & practices**
-* 3 Layers Pattern: Controler - Service - Repository
+* 3 Layers Pattern: Controller - Service - Repository
 * Inversion of control: make components loose coupling
-* Highly reusable: Quickly to add new Rest API for resource with basic CRUD: Developer just needs to create route file, define the new Controller, create new Service class which extends BaseService, create new Repository class which extends BaseRepository, and need validators, DTOs
+* Highly reusable: Quickly to add new Rest API for resource with basic CRUD.
+Developer just needs to create route file, define the new Controller, create new Service class which extends BaseService class without adding any code, create new Repository class which extends BaseRepository class without adding any code, and add needed validators, DTOs.
+That's all.
 * SOLID, KISS

 **Frameworks & Libraries**